 OTR is a mental health social movement by and for young people aged 11-25 living in Bristol and South Gloucestershire.

-They offer many projects designed to combine nature and being outdoors with improving wellbeing.
-Nature Works engages young people in a range of nature-based therapeutic practices and offers opportunities to take action to protect our planet – and feel hopeful for its future.
-Cycling with Ride Out Ride On is a project for 11-25-year-olds that aims to bring the joy and freedom of cycling to those who, through mobility-impacting factors, such as disability or long-term health conditions, would otherwise be unable to go out for a ride.
+They offer many projects that connect nature and outdoor activities with improving wellbeing.
+Nature Works engages young people in various nature-based therapeutic practices.
+It also provides opportunities to protect our planet and feel hopeful about its future.
+Ride Out Ride On is a cycling project for those aged 11-25.
+It aims to bring the joy of cycling to individuals who, due to mobility issues like disabilities or long-term health conditions, cannot ride otherwise.

 For more details, check out ‘Nature Works‘ and ‘Cycling with RORO‘.